apache/arrow/docs/source/python/csv.rst

 2. Type inference is done on the first block and types are frozen afterwards;
-   to make sure the right data types are inferred, either set :attr:`ReadOptions.block_size` to a large enough value, or use :attr:`ConvertOptions.column_types` to explicit set the desired data types.
+   to make sure the right data types are inferred, either set :attr:`ReadOptions.block_size` to a large enough value, or use :attr:`ConvertOptions.column_types` to set the desired data types explicitly.

 Character encoding
 ------------------